open-neuromorphic/open-neuromorphic.github.io/content/blog/workflow-vision-neuromorphic/index.md

 The future of neuromorphic computing isn't just about better algorithms or faster hardware—it's about creating the infrastructure that will let a thousand innovations bloom.
 That infrastructure starts with us, today.

+---

+What would help *you* build better neuromorphic technologies?
+Do you agree or disagree with the points in this post?
+Join the conversation on [Discord](https://discord.gg/hUygPUdD8E), contribute on [GitHub](https://github.com/open-neuromorphic), or connect with us on [LinkedIn](https://www.linkedin.com/company/open-neuromorphic).
+Together, we can transform how neuromorphic research gets done.

 *This is the second post in our strategic vision series.
 Read the [first post](https://open-neuromorphic.org/blog/strategic-vision-open-neuromorphic/) on our foundational vision for open neuromorphic computing.*

----

-Ready to help build the future of neuromorphic computing?
-Join us on [Discord](https://discord.gg/hUygPUdD8E), contribute on [GitHub](https://github.com/open-neuromorphic), or connect with us on [LinkedIn](https://www.linkedin.com/company/open-neuromorphic).
-Together, we can transform how neuromorphic research gets done.